What to pack for Paris in September

 Shirts – Short Sleeve, Light Sweater

 During most of my time exploring museums and wandering the streets of Paris during the day in September, I opted for short-sleeve shirts.
-In the evenings, a lightweight long-sleeve shirt or light sweater provided a bit more coverage and could be layered for warmth.
+In the evenings, a lightweight long-sleeve shirt or light sweater provided more coverage and could be layered for warmth.
 I discovered that my short sleeves also paired well with my light jacket.
-Having a variety of lightweight options was convenient, and I could easily fold them up in my packing cubes.
+Having various lightweight options was convenient, and I could easily fold them up in my packing cubes.

 Montmartre district in Paris in September